Curriculum

 The Graduate Medical Education office of Cincinnati Children’s provides a year-long curriculum that encompasses the ACGME fellowship core competencies as well as the American Board of Pediatrics core curriculum for scholarly activities.

-Fellows can choose to gain additional training to support their scholarly work and career development through selected coursework and established Masters programs, including a Masters of Education, Masters of Science in Clinical and Translational Research, and Masters of Public Health.
+Fellows can choose to attain additional training in support of their scholarly work and career development through selected coursework and established masters’ programs, including a Master of Education, Master of Science in Clinical and Translational Research, and Master of Public Health.
 Tuition reimbursement is available.